-Ciarán Mackel is Director of ARdMackel Architects, Associate Senior Lecturer at Belfast School of Architecture at Ulster University, and provides specialist advice on Architecture and the Built Environment to the Ministerial Advisory Group in the Department for Communities.
-He is chair of the Gaeltacht Quarter board and a board member of the maze Long Kesh Development Corporation.
+Ciarán Mackel is Director of ARdMackel Architects, and until October 2022 was also Associate Senior Lecturer at Belfast School of Architecture at Ulster University.
+He provides specialist advice on Architecture and the Built Environment to the Ministerial Advisory Group in the Department for Communities.
+He is chair of the Gaeltacht Quarter Board and a board member of the Maze Long Kesh Development Corporation.

 Graham studied landscape architecture and urban design with an aspiration to spend a lifetime changing and improving places.
 Through the 1990’s, he worked with leading London practices on the emerging urban design agenda and national policy development and in 1999 was a founding director of the governments Urban Regeneration Company, Liverpool Vision.
 Graham established the Prosocial Place Programme in 2012 with colleagues at the University of Liverpool where he is an Honorary Senior Research Fellow in the Institute of Population Health Sciences.
 His work is widely published.
 Graham has contributed to several regional Design Review Panels, sat on the steering group for the NHS Healthy New Towns programme, is currently a Built Environment Expert with Design Council CABE and Expert Advisor to the High Streets Task Force.

-Barry is currently completing a PhD in Queen’s University Belfast investigating the passive house building standards influence on indoor radon concentrations.
-He has more than fifteen years’ experience in the construction industry specialising in sustainable construction and renewable energy.
+Barry holds a PhD from Queen’s University Belfast which focused on investigating the passive house building standards influence on indoor radon concentrations.
+He has twenty years’ experience in the construction industry specialising in sustainable construction and renewable energy.
 Barry is a key part of the team at South West College working towards developing the College into a Regional Centre of Excellence for Passive House of training in both the Designer and Tradesperson courses.
-Barry was appointed as an Expert Advisor to Ministerial Advisory Group for Architecture and the Built Environment (MAG) in June 2019.

 Terence McCaw BA; B.Arch (N’cle); EWI; RIAI; RIBA